-- · Slide your body to the edge of the bed. - Use your arms to push yourself to a sitting position.
-(If you have had hip surgery, do not push yourself up past 90 degres.). - · Slide your operated leg off the bed. - Bring your body to a sitting position at the bedside.
+- Slide your body to the edge of the bed - Use your arms to push yourself to a sitting position. - o Slide your operated leg off the bed, followed by the non-operated leg. - o Bring your body to a sitting position at the bedside